RenderKit/ospray/doc/api.md

 ### Subdivision

-A mesh consisting of subdivision surfaces, created by specifying a geomtry of type "subdivision".
+A mesh consisting of subdivision surfaces, created by specifying a geomtry of type "`subdivision`".
 Once created, a subdivision recognizes the following parameters:

   Type               Name             Description
   ------------------ ---------------- -------------------------------------------------